Who Gets a 1099? Rules and Instructions

 What is IRS Form 1099-MISC?

-Form 1099-MISC is used by payers in business to report specified miscellaneous payments other than nonemployee compensation (that are mostly $600 or more).
+Form 1099-MISC is used by payers in business to report specified miscellaneous payments other than nonemployee compensation (mostly $600 or more).
 Form 1099-MISC includes multiple boxes with the information required by the payee to file a U.S. tax return.

 1099-MISC is also prepared for any person for which backup withholding for federal income taxes occurs for this type of income.
-1099-MISC is used for payments of $5,000 or more for direct sales of consumer goods (box 7), although receiving these payments can also be reported as a checkmark in box 2 of Form 1099-NEC.
+1099-MISC is used (to mark in a check box) payments of $5,000 or more for direct sales of consumer goods (box 7), although receiving these payments can also be reported as a checkmark in box 2 of Form 1099-NEC.

 Form 1099-MISC is used to report royalties or broker payments instead of dividends or tax-exempt interest if the amount is at least $10.